-UPDATE: The U.S. Environmental Protection Agency (EPA) announced on May 15, 2018 that the Hockessin Groundwater site for listing on the National Priorities List (NPL) in the Federal Register Jan.
-18, 2018.
+UPDATE: The U.S. Environmental Protection Agency (EPA) announced on May 15, 2018 that the Hockessin Groundwater Site will be added to the National Priorities List (NPL).
 The NPL is EPA’s list of sites eligible for remedial action financed under the federal Superfund program.
 The proposed listing will allow EPA to use Superfund authority and resources to work with DNREC to help resolve groundwater concerns in the Hockessin area.
-EPA, with support from DNREC and the Delaware Division of Public Health (DPH), will hold a public meeting on the proposed listing of the Hockessin Groundwater Site to the NPL at 6:30 p.m., Feb.
-13 at Hockessin Memorial Hall.
+EPA, with support from DNREC and the Delaware Division of Public Health (DPH), and Artesian Water Company, held a public meeting on the proposed listing of the Hockessin Groundwater Site to the NPL in Feb.
+2018 at Hockessin Memorial Hall.
 For Federal Register notices and supporting documents for the final and proposed sites, please visit: http://www.epa.gov/superfund/current-npl-updates-new-proposed-npl-sites-and-new-npl-sites

 The Hockessin Groundwater Site is located along Lancaster Pike (Route 41) in Hockessin, Delaware and encompasses numerous commercial and residential properties.
 DNREC's Site Investigation & Restoration Section, with support from the EPA and the Division of Public Health (DPH) and Artesian Water Company (Artesian), is investigating the site.
 DNREC requested federal assistance from the EPA to further investigate the area and help identify the sources of groundwater contamination.
 DNREC and EPA have been investigating contamination from volatile organic compounds (VOCs) in some groundwater wells that supply the Hockessin area’s drinking water.
 Public drinking water in the area is provided by Artesian, and is treated to remove VOCs.
 The finished public drinking water continues to meet all federal and state drinking water standards, as reported in Artesian’s annual water quality reports.
 Agency representatives provided an update on the Hockessin Groundwater Site at the Greater Hockessin Area Development Association (GHADA) meeting June 19 at the Hockessin Memorial Hall.